RN109167/load-test-util-remote-command-runner/README.md

 - In async mode (default), the server returns a `jobId` and the UI (or client) can poll `/api/job/<id>` until `completed`.
 - In sync mode (opt-in), the server returns a single response with per-IP `stdout`, `stderr`, and `exit_code`.
  - Upload and Copy uses SFTP (`paramiko`) to write files to `/home/<username>/<filename>` and sets permissions to `0644`.

-## Notes on scripts and logging
-- The utility does not add redirection; your scripts control logging.
-- For background tasks, ensure your script captures both streams, e.g.:
-  - Truncate then log: `> Output.log 2>&1`
-  - Append and log: `>> Output.log 2>&1`
-  - Optionally detach stdin: `< /dev/null` when using `nohup ... &`

 ## Project Structure
 ```